nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Main Success Scenario (MSS):**

-1. User requests to list all the dates.
+1. User inputs command to filter dates.
-2. LoveBook shows a list of dates.
+2. LoveBook validates the command.
-3. User requests to filter the list of dates by a specific metric.
-4. LoveBook filters the list of dates by the specified metric.
+3. LoveBook shows a list of dates which are filtered based on the metric(s) given.

 Use case ends. <br>